EMcNugget/ADS-B-Military-Analytics/README.md

 ## Questions, Comments, Concerns?

+See the docs folder for more information on the project.

 Feel free to contact me at <support@adsbmilanalytics.com> or open an issue on this repository.

 [ts]: https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white